jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

     (ix) Service Skills Institute Incorporated:
     (x) Skills Active Aotearoa Limited:
     (xi) The Skills Organisation Incorporated:
-  (b) any body corporate recognised by the Minister, by notice in the Gazette, as a transitional ITO for the purposes of clauses 45 to 58.
+  (b) any body corporate recognised by the Minister, by notice, as a transitional ITO for the purposes of clauses 45 to 58.
+(2) A notice under subclause (1)﻿(b) is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 45 Effect of recognition
-(1) A transitional ITO recognised under clause 44(a)— (a) is recognised for the 1 or more specified industries for which it was recognised under Part 2 of the 1992 Act immediately before 1 April 2020; and
+(1) A transitional ITO recognised under clause 44(1)﻿(a)— (a) is recognised for the 1 or more specified industries for which it was recognised under Part 2 of the 1992 Act immediately before 1 April 2020; and
   (b) must carry out the 1 or more activities described in subclause (3) in relation to the specified industries for which it was previously recognised under the 1992 Act.
-(2) A transitional ITO recognised under clause 44(b)— (a) is recognised for the 1 or more industries specified in the notice given by the Minister when recognising the transitional ITO; and
+(2) A transitional ITO recognised under clause 44(1)﻿(b)— (a) is recognised for the 1 or more industries specified in the notice given by the Minister when recognising the transitional ITO; and
   (b) must carry out the 1 or more activities described in subclause (3) and specified in the notice.
 (3) For the purposes of this clause, the activities are—